Integrated Child Program

 Candidates hold a minimum of a Master’s degree in mental health or related field (and license when required) and are currently working with children and/or adolescents.
 Additional patients will be available through the Psychotherapy Referral Service.

 Each semester comprises 20 weeks.
-During each semester two Child courses will be held on alternate Tuesdays from 8:30pm until 9:30pm, following the Adult Psychoanalytic course which begins at 6:30pm.
+During each semester two Child courses will be held on alternate Tuesdays from 8:30 pm until 9:30pm, following the Adult Psychoanalytic course which begins at 6:30 pm.
+All courses will be via live interactive webinar over Zoom.
+The links will be sent to each candidate by the instructor prior to the start of the course.

 Tuition is $315.00 per course and $125.00 per (child specialization) course with a $100.00 processing fee per semester.
 A partial refund will be made upon request through the first week of classes.